obervinov/users-package/README.md

 ### Rate Limit Determination

-The `determine_rate_limit` method is used to determine the speed limit status for the user.
-It returns information about whether the speed limits are active.
+The `determine_rate_limit` method is the main entry point for checking restrictions on requests to the bot for the specified user.
+It returns information about whether the request rate limits are active.
 - **Arguments:**
   - None